-All Faculty lunches (a collaborative effort typically facilitated by the Dean of the Faculty’s Office and First 3) and NFD events occur throughout the year and are open to all, addressing questions of interest to faculty at all stages of their Williams careers.
-Events over the course of the year include Drop-In Lunches with Associate Deans, a publishing workshop and faculty retreat in the spring, and workshops that range from grant-writing and Design Thinking to writing retreats and new media training.
+NetWorks events and opportunities occur throughout the year and address questions of interest to faculty at all stages of their Williams careers.
+Events over the course of the year include all-faculty lunches which are typically hosted each semester, Drop-In Office Hours with Associate Deans, a publishing workshop and faculty retreat in the spring, and workshops that range from grant-writing and Design Thinking to writing retreats and new media training, among others.
 The goals are a vibrant intellectual community, effective undergraduate teaching, and career-long professional development.